Bob Armstrong (politician)

-Robert Landis Armstrong, known as Bob Armstrong (November 7, 1932 – March 1, 2015), was a Democratic politician and an environmental activist from the U.S. state of Texas.
-He was a member of the Texas House of Representatives from 1963 to 1971, Commissioner of the General Land Office from 1971 to 1983, and a member of the Texas Parks and Wildlife Commission from 1985 to 1991.
+Robert Landis Armstrong (November 7, 1932 – March 1, 2015) was an American Democratic politician and an environmental activist from the state of Texas.
+He was a member of the Texas House of Representatives from 1963 to 1971, Commissioner of the Texas General Land Office from 1971 to 1983, and a member of the Texas Parks and Wildlife Commission from 1985 to 1991.
 From 1993 to 1998, he was the assistant secretary for land and minerals management at the United States Department of the Interior under appointment of U.S. President Bill Clinton.

 Early years

 Bob Armstrong was the son of the late Robert C. Armstrong and the former Louise Landis.
 He married the former Linda Lee Aaker, a lobbyist also from Austin.

 He received his Bachelor of Arts from the University of Texas and his LL.B. from the University of Texas School of Law, both in his native Austin.
 While at UT, Armstrong was a member of the service organization known as the Texas Cowboys.
 He served during the Korean War as an ensign in the United States Navy.